vEnhance/web.evanchen.cc/input/faq-raqs.md

 ### {{ faq("R-6", "Should I graduate early from high school?") }}

+There's actually two versions of this question.

+One is leaving high school a year early to do something like a gap year or other break from traditional schooling.
+That seems fine to me.

+The second version is leaving high school a year early to attend university or start work one year ahead of time.
-I am usually against it.
+I usually recommend against this.
+(And I'm not alone; I think both Po-Shen and Zuming are really against it too.)

-In short, my model of high school (and to some extent college as well) is that this is the time to **gain as many experience points as possible**.
+In short, my model of high school (and college as well) is that this is the time to **gain as many experience points as possible**.
 The specifics of what domain you do this in are not important.